 Questions to ask your doctor

-- I have depression.
-Is my child at increased risk of developing it too?
+- If I have depression, is my child at increased risk of the same?

 - What mental illnesses are hereditary?

 - What kind of treatment is best for what my child is experiencing?

 - Does my child need medicine?